Strong existence and uniqueness of the tilt-indexed Busemann process in the planar corner growth model: Introduction

 The last decade has seen several constructions of generalized Busemann functions in various models.
 In both first- \cite{Dam-Han-14} and last-passage percolation \cite{Geo-Ras-Sep-16, Mai-Pra-03}, as well as related models like directed polymers \cite{Jan-Ras-20-aop} and generalizations like random walks in random potentials \cite{Gro-Jan-Ras-25-}, most of this work shows what is known as \textit{weak existence} in the stochastic analysis literature.
 This means that existence statements take the form: ``there exists a probability space on which generalized Busemann functions are defined.''

-Throughout the study of random growth models, a quantity known as the \textit{limit shape} or \textit{free energy} plays a central role.
-In general, the existence results mentioned above show that for each element of the sub-differential (super-differential in LPP) of the shape, a generalized Busemann function field exists.
-In planar last-passage percolation, these can be glued together by monotonicity to form a \textit{Busemann process} indexed by the \textit{tilts} in the sub-gradient.
+Throughout the study of random growth models, a quantity known as the \textit{limit shape} or \textit{free energy density} plays a central role.
+In general, the existence results mentioned above show that for each element of the subdifferential (superdifferential in LPP) of the shape, a generalized Busemann function field exists.
+In planar last-passage percolation, these can be glued together by monotonicity to form a \textit{Busemann process} indexed by negatives of the elements of the superdifferential, which we call \textit{tilts}.
 It is known \cite{Jan-Ras-Sep-23} that this Busemann process encodes geometric properties of geodesics into its analytic behavior.

 A line of work originating with Newman \cite{New-95} shows that Busemann functions are almost sure attractors in an appropriate sense, which proves both \textit{strong existence} (meaning that every probability space supporting the weights supports the Busemann process) and \textit{strong uniqueness} (any two generalized Busemann functions associated to the same deterministic tilt are equal almost surely).
 These methods require control of the curvature and differentiability properties of the limit shape.
 Proving these types of estimates is a long-standing and difficult open problem outside of exactly solvable models.
 A collection of results in this vein implying strong existence and uniqueness in the exactly solvable Exponential LPP originally appear in \cite{Cat-Pim-13, Cou-11, Fer-Pim-05}.